El Gouna Egypt Travel Guide

 Experience authentic Egyptian dishes, especially staples like Ful Medames, Koshary, and fresh Red Sea seafood.

-Restaurants generally accommodate special dietary needs like vegetarian, vegan, and gluten-free options with good communication.
+Restaurants generally accommodate special dietary needs like vegetarian, vegan, and gluten-no-cost alternatives with good communication.

-The Venice of the red sea'the city's cuisine makes a fulfilling part of your travel experience, with choices for every taste and budget.
+The Venice of the gulf of arabia'the city's cuisine makes a fulfilling an element of your travel experience, with choices for every taste and budget.